Job Opportunities

 Georgia State University, an enterprising R-1 University, is in the heart of downtown Atlanta, a vibrant international city in the Southeast.
 GSU enrolls and graduates one of the most diverse student bodies in the nation and advances innovative research by building a diverse faculty.
 GSU therefore encourages applicants from members of underrepresented groups in the physical sciences who will enrich the research, teaching, and service missions of the university.
 GSU is an Equal Opportunity/Affirmative Action employer and encourages applications from women, minorities, veterans, and individuals with disabilities.

 Qualified candidates are encouraged to apply by submitting a cover letter, a curriculum vitae with a comprehensive publication list that identifies their most important publications, description of research interests and future plans, teaching philosophy, and a statement on how they will contribute to a diverse and inclusive atmosphere at GSU, which should include a description of previous experience with promoting diversity.
 Candidates should also submit the names and contact information of at least three potential references, who may be contacted by the search committee to write letters of reference.
 Applications should be emailed to [email protected] as PDF attachments.
-Questions regarding the position can be addressed to Dr. Mike Crenshaw, chair of the search committee, at [email protected] Review of applications will begin on 2022 November 15, and will continue until the position has been filled.
+Questions regarding the position can be addressed to Dr. Mike Crenshaw, chair of the search committee, at [email protected].
+Review of applications will begin on 2022 November 15, and will continue until the position has been filled.
 Hiring is contingent on confirmation of available funding by Georgia State University.